After Readin this article of this lesson, you will be able to:

 Documentation of all the chemicals and record Keeping is very necessary for safe chemical storage.
-The details of accumulation area of chemicals, material safety data sheet, training record regarding chemicals and audit form of chemicals etc must be recoded & written record must be compiled & maintained.
+The details of accumulation area of chemicals, material safety data sheet, training record regarding chemicals and audit form of chemicals, etc must be recorded & written record must be compiled & maintained.

 5.8 The 5-S of Good Housekeeping:

 For safe storage of chemicals and for the purpose of good housekeeping, the following 5-S formula of good housekeeping must be followed which is as under.

 - S- sustain.

 - Separate acids from bases.

 - Store flammable liquids separately.

 - Store reactive materials (oxidizers & reducers separately).

 - Store thermally unstable materials in cool place.